AC-powered vs. DC-powered Devices in the Vandoit Van

 What's the difference?

-DC current powers smaller electronics and camper van batteries whether you have lithium or AGM batteries.
-Devices in the van that are DC-powered do not require the inverter to be on in order to run.
-Our system uses a 12 volt DC current.
-Alternating current ( AC-power) is used for higher voltage components such as household items, hot water tank, or the Penguin II Air Conditioner and run off 110 volts.
-Devices in the van that are powered via AC current receive electricity through the inverter, (which takes 12 volt DC-power from the battery and inverts it to higher 110 volt AC-power) or when the van is plugged into shore power (which is just running AC power from source of shore power you are plugged into, into the van).
-Below you will find a complete list of what is DC-powered vs. AC-powered.
+AC-power) is used for higher voltage components such as household items, hot water tank, or the Penguin II Air Conditioner, all of which run off of 110 volts.
+Devices in the van that are powered via AC current receive electricity through the inverter, (which takes 12 volt DC-power from the battery and inverts it to higher 110 volt AC-power) or when the van is plugged into

 AC-powered Devices

-Require inverter to be on
+Require inverter to be on or shore power plugged in

-1. Any device plugged into the 3-pronged, household-style wall outlets
+- Any device plugged into the 3-pronged, household-style wall outlets

-2. USB ports on the wall outlets
+- USB ports integrated into the wall outlets

-5. Penguin II Dometic Air Conditioner (Note: If your van has the AGM battery system, it is recommended that the air conditioner run when plugged into shore power, not by running the inverter only.
+- Penguin II Dometic Air Conditioner (Note: If your van has the AGM battery system, it is recommended that the air conditioner run when plugged into shore power, not by running the inverter only.
 If your van has the lithium battery system, you can run the air conditioner off of the battery system for approximately 3 hours with a 10-degree variance from outside temperatures.)

-6. Hot Water Box (DO model only)
+- Hot Water Box (DO and MOOV models)

-7. Cold Water Box (DO model only)
+- Cold Water Box (DO model only)

-8. Air Compressor (if it is not operated from a rocker switch)
+- Air Compressor (if it is not operated from a rocker switch)

-9. Dometic Cooler Refrigerator/Freezer (if plugged into a 3-pronged wall outlet)
+- Dometic Cooler Refrigerator/Freezer (if plugged into a 3-pronged wall outlet)

 DC-powered Devices